swei5/michigan_notes/ECON-310/3 Debt Instruments.md

 Thus,
 $$P=\frac{C}{r}\cdot\left(1-\left(\frac{1}{1+r}\right)^{T}\right)+\frac{FV}{(1+r)^T}$$

-Here, $r$ is also known as the **yield to maturity (YTM)**, which equates the present value of the payments from an asset with the asset’s price today.
-In this scenario, this is also interchangeable with the term **coupon rate**.
+Here, $r$ is also known as the **yield to maturity (YTM)**, which is the **required rate of return** that equates the present value of the payments from an asset with the asset’s price today.
+- May be calculated using goal seek

 ```ad-important
 **Coupon rate** is a fixed ratio that **DOES NOT change** with market conditions - therefore the interest rate risks.